 I help people and organizations that seek to make a difference in their communities, and I utilize technology to further those goals as much as humanly possible, all because I stepped outside of my comfort zone not once or twice, but throughout my career.

 How's that for not Tarantino-ing?

-Apple Ovation Award for #1 Genius Team
+Apple Ovation Award for #1 Genius Team in the company

 Certified Apple, Inc. Small Device Technician